RED WING HERITAGE / SAME OLD

 THE SAME OLD COLLECTION

-Featuring superhot pieces from the Red Wing’s vaults, the limited, upcycled collection is a celebration of the brand heritage and the same old boots that get better with every step.
+Featuring limited-edition items from the Red Wing’s vaults, the Same Old Collection is a celebration of the brand heritage and the same old boots that get better with every step.
 Available for purchase beginning Tuesday, September 20.

 UPCYCLED ADS FROM THE ARCHIVES